cjohansen/replicant-docs/content/forms.md

 :block/title Prevent default, the data-driven way :block/markdown

-Our global event handler has access to the event object.
+Our central event handler has access to the event object.
 This means we can implement an action that will do the preventing of the default for us.
 It's simple enough: